 1. Less context

 As the screen shrinks from large desktop screen to tiny mobile device, the showing content reduces.
-Then the problem arises: there is the lack of the whole page overview.
+Then the problem arises: there is a lack of the whole page overview.
 This challenges users when they try to input data based on the context, previously entered information or various options.
-This problem can be solved if mobile designers succeed in creating a screen summary, or keep the important contents visible when users scroll down.
-But it is another story, and experts in mobile design are still working hard for this.
+This problem can be solved if mobile designers succeed in creating a screening summary, or keep the important contents visible when users scroll down.
+But it is another story, and experts in the mobile design are still working hard for this.

 2. Inaccurate clicks

-People call this “fat finger problem” – the situation when a user click the screen by a finger but the touching element is too small for him to click exactly.
+People call this “fat finger problem” – the situation when a user clicks the screen by a finger but the touching element is too small for him to click exactly.
 It annoys users as they have to correct the wrong clicks, causes inconveniences and wastes their time.
-Whereas, for mobile designers, it is such a challenge when they have to burn the candle at both ends: trying to show as much information as possible on the small screen, while increasing the accuracy of users’ touch.
+Whereas, for mobile designers, it is such a challenge when they have to burn the candle at both ends: trying to show as much information as possible on the small screen while increasing the accuracy of users’ touch.

 There have been some suggested solutions for this problem, such as to ask a user to confirm their action.
 However, this further step may interrupt users if required frequently.

 3. Slow hardware